nickzoic/nick.zoic.org/art/lilygo-ttgo-t-watch-2020/index.md

 * I2S Speaker
 * IR transmitter

+I think the stuff above shows off one of my favourite things about MicroPython: having a REPL gives you license to just muck around with things like I2C peripherals until you get them working.
+It's a much more fun way of developing than having a big design up front and a slow compile-flash-reboot cycle just to see if anything is working.

 # FURTHER WORK

+Immediate tasks:

-* Work out best available modules to support hardware properly
+* Work out best available modules to support hardware properly.
-* Knock this into a simple firmware download to make it easy to install
+* Knock this into a simple firmware download to make it easy to install.
+* Learn more about BLE: it is quite new in MicroPython and I know little about it at this point.

 ## Thinking about Apps